chaobrain/saiunit/README.md

 ## Motivation

-[SAIUnit](https://github.com/chaobrain/saiunit) is designed to provide physical units and unit-aware mathematical systems within JAX, specifically tailored for **S**cientific **AI**.
+[SAIUnit](https://github.com/chaobrain/saiunit) (/saɪ ˈjuːnɪt/) is designed to provide physical units and unit-aware mathematical systems tailored for **S**cientific **AI** within JAX.
 In this context, Scientific AI refers to the use of AI models or tools to advance scientific computations.
-SAIUnit evolves from our [BrainUnit](https://github.com/chaobrain/saiunit), a framework originally developed for brain dynamics modeling, extending its capabilities to support a broader range of scientific computing applications.
-SAIUnit is committed to providing rigorious  and automatic physical unit conversion and analysis for general scientific computing and AI4science scenarios.
+SAIUnit evolves from our [BrainUnit](https://github.com/chaobrain/saiunit), a unit framework originally developed for brain dynamics modeling, extending its capabilities to support a broader range of scientific computing applications.
+SAIUnit is committed to providing rigorious and automatic physical unit conversion and analysis system for general AI-driven scientific computing.